Dev-Ndz/lokkeroom-frontend/README.md

 ### To do
 - Private message
 - Add sockets or other way to update message list when a new message is send from another user.
+- Make a mobile version (this is for you Simon <3)

 ## Back-End Integration